leuzaoo/leuzaoo/README.md

 ## Highlight Project
 ### Finance Management App
 I built it for my trip to **England** (initially “just a simple tracker”) — and it became my favorite project because I kept improving it with more features, better UX, and real-life usage.

 ---

+### ERP System for a store
+Features like authentication, roles/permissions, dashboards, and real-world business flows.

+---